EldritchCometh/py_neural_network/README.md

    * Save and load models by
       * supplying a name to the neural_network class on instantiation to load and
       * a name as an additional paramater of the train_network method to save.

-I included a script for how I formatted and packaged the raw mnist data.
-I recommend just using the provided pickle but the script is there if you want to prepare the data yourself.